whatnameisit/HP-Elite-X2-1012-G2-Hackintosh/README.md

 - [x] Wi-Fi / Bluetooth and Continuity

 ### Somewhat working
 - [x] DP-Alt mode to output to secondary screen.
-It sometimes fails to output after wake which works again if unplugged and reconnected.
+  - [x] ~~It sometimes fails to output after wake which works again if unplugged and reconnected.~~ Progress in Thunderbolt 3 may have improved interaction with the graphics; The screen output is always recognized.
+  - [ ] With or without the Thunderbolt work, sound output to secondary monitor is not always recognized.
+It seems it is recognized only if the laptop enters clamshell mode after which the sound works whether the laptop stays or exits the aforementioned mode thereafter.
+This may require AppleALC rewrite which I have no knowledge of.
 - [ ] Hibernation: Hibernation works, but is accompanied by the RTC power loss (005) error.
 See [Sleep , wake, and hibernation](#sleep-wake-and-hibernation).
 - [ ] Sleep and wake: See [Sleep, wake, and hibernation](#sleep-wake-and-hibernation).